klojang4j/klojang-check-benchmarks/README.md

 if(obj instanceof Something)
 ```

-So wat about the check corresponding to the first pattern, and more specifically,
+So wat about the check corresponding to the first pattern?
-the _idiomatic_ expression of that check within Klojang Check?

 ```java
 // The hand-coded check: